- Are the mice winning the battle for your home?

-Secrets the Exterminators Use to Get Rid of Mice
+Secrets the Exterminators Use To Get Rid Of Mice

 Do they have any secrets the average homeowner doesn’t know?

 I have hired a few different exterminators over the years.
 The first time as I described above was out of desperation.
-The next few times, it was simply out of convenience depending what else I had going on at the time.
+The next few times, it was simply out of convenience depending on what else I had going on at the time.

 One thing I always do is talk to them in detail.
 I don’t just let them take care of the problem without asking why and learning a few new techniques.
 Here is what I have discovered.

 It’s best to place the traps near where the mice are sleeping.